barelyhumane/ddlcpoemassistant/README.md

 1. tesseract - https://github.com/tesseract-ocr/tesseract/releases/download/5.5.3/tesseract-ocr-w64-setup-5.5.3.20260724.exe (used for reading text)
 2. python - search up python download idk
 3. then open cmd prompt, and enter this to install the requirements. pip install -r requirements.txt
-4. to run it, just open cmd prompt in the folder with the poem file and type in 'python ddlc_poem_assistant.py'
+4. to run it, just open cmd prompt in the folder with the poem file and type in 'python ddlc_poem_assistant.py' (or just double click the py file, idk. both methods work))